Jacobventer/car_insurance_fraud_XAI/README.md

 # Explainable AI for Car Insurance Fraud Detection

-This repository contains the implementaion and analysis for a bachelo's thesis on applyiing Explainable Artificial Intelligence (XAI) to improve
+This repository contains the implementation and analysis for a bachelor's thesis on applying Explainable Artificial Intelligence (XAI) to improve
-transparency, interpretability, and regulatory compliance in car insuracne fraud detection.
+transparency, interpretability, and regulatory compliance in car insurance fraud detection.

 ## Project Overview